-The bulk of the population of the CWDM lives in and around the more urban local municipalities of Drakenstein and Stellenbosch.
+The bulk of the population of the CWDM lives in and around Drakenstein and Stellenbosch municipalities.
 There are also a large number of people living on farms and in the rural hinterlands of the CWDM.
-The largest concentration of people is found in the main urban hubs of Stellenbosch, Paarl/Wellington, Worcester, Ceres, Robertson and Ashton.
-Most of the CWDM has very low-density levels of persons per km.
-Distances between towns are also quite far which further increases the reliance on motorised modes.
+The largest concentration of people is found in the main urban settlements of Stellenbosch, Paarl/Wellington, Worcester, Ceres and Robertson.
+Other urban settlements that continue to grow are De Doorns, Franschhoek, Wolseley and Montagu.
+Most of the CWDM has very low-density levels of persons per km2.

 The public transport services in the CWDM allow people to access destinations in their local area or other settlements to which they regularly travel, but which cannot be reached on foot or by other means of Non-Motorised Transport (NMT) modes.
 These destinations include essential services or activities accessed on a frequent basis, such as places of employment, shops, government services and schools.
-Public transport holds approximately 14% of the transport modal share, NMT 48% while 26% of people use private vehicles to reach their destinations in the CWDM.
+Public transport holds approximately 14% of the transport modal share, NMT 48% while 26% of people use private vehicles to reach their destinations in the CWDM

-Table 11: Public Transport Services by Mode
+Table 12: Public Transport Services by Model

-Mode Type of Service TrainCommuter service.
+Mode Type of Service Train Commuter service.
 Bus Mainly for the transportation of learners in terms of scholar bus contracts administered by the Department of Education.
-Minibus-taxis Commuter, scholar services and off- peak weekday services to shopping and hospitals/clinics.
+Minibus-taxis Commuter, scholar services and off-peak weekday services to shopping and hospitals/clinics.
 Other Transport provided by farmers Transport of farm workers over weekend to shops.
 Department of Health fleet of vehicles Serves various hospitals and clinics but mainly for own staff and transporting of medicine and medical equipment.